 When it comes to transporting products to consumers, storage space is an invaluable commodity.
 For this reason, all of the major carriers will charge more for larger or heavier packages, as they take up more room on transport vessels.

 They do not just up the rates for heavy items though.
-Items that are fragile have to be specially stored and carefully handled, which takes extra time.
+Fragile items have to be specially stored and carefully handled, which takes extra time.
 If you are shipping glass or other breakable products, you can expect to incur added shipping costs.

 One great way of reducing package-related shipping costs is to implement custom packaging.
 You can pack your products in space-saving boxes to reduce exterior dimensions.
-Packaging can also help protect fragile items and can even improve the customer experience.
-Having an immediately identifiable package is great for branding and helping your business grow.
+At Print Bind Ship, we create custom packaging for brands to help protect fragile items and even improve the customer experience with captivating designs and vibrant colors.

 Should I Offer Free Shipping and Handling?